MiniFate/MiniFate/_chapters/04-dice-and-points.md

 give the player a fate point and the player will let the GM dictate what happens next.

-> A goblin barge got the drop on the _Angry Pig_ by sailing too close to an
+> A goblin barge got the drop on the {BoatName} by sailing too close to an
 > aether storm.
 Although the barge is roughed up from the storm, its cannons
 > have lined up a perfect shot on the _Pig's_ unarmored stern.
 Naka orders the
 > crew to prepare to fight as she tosses a desperate fireball at the barge.